sqweelygig/supercool-servers/README.md

 Figure 3.5.2 - Feature comparison matrix of language options.

 ### 3.6 - Implementation

+The first delivered use case will be a guided survey of a room's thermal properties.
+This use case is selected because the project runs from February to September, so collecting data as early as possible will cover a more significant seasonal variance.
+Therefore, this deliverable will include just enough research to ensure data relevance, just enough interface that a technician can comfortably operate the system and just enough workflow for a customer to perceive the value.
+Immediately upon completing this deliverable, there will be an opportunity to reflect on the product direction, schedule and lessons.

 I have initiated this user interface using Vue.js single file components (SFCs) and typescript files (see Appendix IV).
 The top-level SFC in SuperCoolServers.vue provides broad stroke templating and coordination between interfaces.